hth-buaa/scDEDS/README.md

 ## Specific Guidelines (Code, Data, and Results Availability)

-*   See specific Guidelines in *article_experiment_code.txt* (it is also the code for experiment in the paper).
+*   See specific Guidelines in *article_experiment_R_code.txt* (it is also the code for experiment in the paper).
-*   See the experiment results of the paper in *pr50 newest for paper.7z* (including the data used in paper).
+*   See the experiment results of the paper in folder *article experiment result* (including the data used in paper).
 After the experimental process is completed, generate *code4.2.RData* in folder *4.2 BUild Prediction Model - Model Training And Evaluation*.
-*   See the code for figures in folder *article_figure_code*.
+*   See the code for figures and some mediate analysis results in folder *article figure and some analysis result file R code*.